 Monthly Archives: November 2013

 We’re really excited that Montgomery County now has Capital Bikeshare, and have written (a lot) about the many benefits of bicycle-friendly communities.
-However, as our community shifts from being auto-dominant to having more complete streets, there is a learning curve.…Read More
+However, as our community shifts from being auto-dominant to having more complete streets, there is a learning curve.
+Safety has been a concern throughout the process.…Read More

 Last week BethesdaNow.com, a newsblog featuring local and breaking news, ran an opinion piece questioning aspects of Bus Rapid Transit, particularly along the southern stretch of MD355.
 I had the opportunity to submit a counterpoint: